nahim-ade/nandgizmos/_drafts/lets-write-port-scanner-with-python.md

 ```

 We start by creating an instance of a socket class(required for TCP/IP connections).
-We then try to
+We then try to connect to address 12.0.0.1(Use an IP address that you have permission to mess with!) on ports 1 - 100.

 &nbsp;